kwwette/py-api-dumper/README.md

 # Python API dumping and comparison tool

-Dumps the public API of a Python module and its members to a file, which can then be used to show the differences in the public between two dumps, e.g. of different versions of the same module.
+Dumps the public API of a Python module and its members to a file, which can then be used to show differences in the public API between two dumps, e.g. of different versions of the same module.

 ## Command-line interface